alexbenfica/cache_optimizer/README.rst

 Cache Optimizer
 ========================

-This optimizer helps you to have a PageSpeed Score close to the 100, which tend to be important to achieve a better rankings on Google.
+This optimizer helps your pages to get a PageSpeed Score close to the 100, which tend to be important to achieve a better rankings on Google.

 It has a very specific application as the cache files are created by a customized and optimized version of an old WordPress plugin called Quick Cache.
 It is public here as the code might be useful for others trying to achieve similar results.